 The Edit View is where users interact with individual Collection and Global Documents within the Admin Panel.
-The Edit View contains the actual form in which submits the data to the server.
+The Edit View contains the actual form that submits the data to the server.
 This is where they can view, edit, and save their content.
 It contains controls for saving, publishing, and previewing the document, all of which can be customized to a high degree.

 The Edit View can be swapped out in its entirety for a Custom View, or it can be injected with a number of Custom Components to add additional functionality or presentational elements without replacing the entire view.